Download high-resolution image Look inside

 Tina Cho is an elementary school teacher with a master’s degree in education from Drake University and a bachelor’s degree in elementary education from Faith Baptist Bible College.
 She is the author of many books for young readers, including Rice from HeavenMy Breakfast with Jesus, and The Ocean Calls.
 View titles by Tina Cho

-Jess X. Snow (they/them) is a queer migrant Asian Canadian artist, filmmaker, and Pushcart-nominated poet based in Brooklyn.
-They are working to build a future where migrants and people of color see themselves as heroes on the big screen, city walls, and pages of children's books and feel empowered to create their own art.
-By merging community arts activism, healing practices, and film in their stories, Jess hopes to encourage others to discover sanctuaries inside themselves.
+Jess X. Snow (they/them) is a non-binary Asian Canadian artist, film director, and Pushcart-nominated poet whose work explores migration, surrealism, environmental justice, and intimacies across cultures and species.
+Their short films have screened in dozens of festivals across five continents.
+They are working to build a future where diasporic people of color see themselves on the big screen, city walls, and pages of children's books.
+By merging community arts activism, healing practices, and cinema in their stories, Jess hopes to encourage others to discover sanctuaries inside themselves.
 View titles by Jess X. Snow